Werrason: 1999–present: Releases and performances

 Later that year, Werrason delivered consecutive performances at Zénith Paris.
 He toured Europe including London, Amsterdam, Brussels, Dublin, Rome, and Stockholm.
 During his world tour, performed with other African artists including Manu Dibango at the Paris Olympia, Passi, Doc Gynéco, Benji and Akil.
+In January 2005, the Gombe-based Cabinet EXPERTS released a Kinshasa-wide survey identifying leading public personalities of 2004 across ten categories; Werrason topped the music category with 28% of respondents citing him, well ahead of JB Mpiana, L'Or Mbongo, Koffi Olomidé, Félix Wazekwa, José Nzita, and Papa Wemba.
 Werrason also collaborated with Shaggy.
 In the same year, Werrason performed a concert at Stade des Martyrs, which was attended by over 100,000 people.
 In March 2010, he returned to Zénith Paris with Wenge Musica Maison Mère.

 On 15 February 2025, Werrason made a triumphant return to the European stage after a 14-year hiatus with a sold-out concert at Arena Grand Paris.
 The event attracted a vast audience and featured Wenge Musica Maison Mère and their dancers, with performances of iconic hits such as "Solola Bien" and "Techno Malewa".
 Former bandmates, including Bill Clinton Kalonji and Héritier Watanabe, joined him on stage, and a live album featuring 12 selected songs from the night was later released on 16 April.
 On 27 February, he took part in a peaceful march in Paris, denouncing the M23 campaign in eastern DRC alongside members of the Congolese diaspora.
 He later performed at Brussels' Couleur Café festival on 28 June.
 On July 18, he was part of the closing event of the first World Music and Tourism Festival (Festival Mondial de la Musique et du Tourisme) at the Palais du Peuple in Kinshasa, organized by the Congolese government with assistance from UN Tourism.

 On 18 October, Werrason and Wenge Musica Maison Mère sold-out the Adidas Arena in Paris.
-As reported by the Agence congolaise de presse (ACP), the concert brought a wave of nostalgia, accentuated by high-energy renditions of their biggest hits.
+As reported by the Agence Congolaise de Presse, the concert brought a wave of nostalgia, accentuated by high-energy renditions of their biggest hits.
 Special guests included former bandmates Manda Chante, Deplick Pomba, and Brigade Sarbaty.